Healthy Homes Assessment Lochain

 Draught Stopping Lochain

-Draughts increase the likelihood of less temperature in households.
-A draughty house is more expensive to heat, which completed jobs in wasting energy and incurring higher costs.
+Draughts increase the likelihood of low temperatures inside homes.
+A draughty home costs more to heat, which completed jobs in wasting energy and increased bills.

-If you are able to feel external air coming in or the air is clear from a hole or gap and you can feel it, it’s likely a crack or hole which needs sealing in the way you can.
-Cracks or gaps with large gaps must be fixed permanently.
-Cracks that are greater than 3mm and let air in or out into your house need to be sealed.
-For instance, if an open fireplace isn’t being used, it could cause draughts, and should be shut off.
-Landlords and property managers are responsible for ensuring that such draughts are squelched as far as imaginable.
+If you are able to feel external air entering or an unobstructed draught coming from a hole or gap that is, it is probably a gap or crack that requirements sealing in somehow.
+Cracks and gaps that are large should be stopped permanently.
+Gaps greater than 3mm that allow air in or out of the home require to be sealed.
+In the case of an open fireplace isn’t in use it may cause draughts and should be blocked from.
+Landlords and property managers are accountable for making sure that these draughts are stopped as much as possible.

-There is no need to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement of the building as the house gets warmer and cooler, so that they are able to be shut and opened, rather than being stuck.
-We will test all doors and windows during the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes that are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building as the home heats and cools, so that they can still be closed and opened rather than being stuck.
+We will test the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections